 The summer season brings some things to mind – great weather, BBQs, fun with family, and travel.
 The problem with summer travel is that it’s high season, which means high prices.
 That doesn’t mean you can’t get away and have some fun.
 Take a look at these suggestions for how to save on travel, so you can enjoy your summer vacation.

 When you’re struggling to handle your money and stressed about paying the bills, good financial management can seem out of reach.
-But did you know that your finances can actually improve with just a bit of ongoing effort and diligence?
-Just like improving your tennis swing or your piano playing, you can develop smart money practices with some practice each day too.
+But your finances can actually improve with a bit of ongoing effort and diligence?
+Take a look at these 30 ways you can improve your finances in 15 minutes a day.